elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 ## Keyword lists

 Keyword lists are a data-structure used to pass options to functions.
-Let's start without passing optional arguments and we'll introduce them shortly.
+Let's see a scenario where they may be useful.

 Imagine you want to split a string of numbers.
-We can use `String.split/2`:
+Initially, we can invoke `String.split/2` passing two strings as arguments:

 ```elixir
 iex> String.split("1 2 3", " ")